James P. Stannard, MD, Department Chairman and Professor of Orthopaedic Trauma and Sports Medicine, Missouri Orthopaedic Institute

 Dr. Stannard is the Hansjörg Wyss Distinguished Chair in Orthopaedic Surgery, Medical Director of the Missouri Orthopaedic Institute, and Associate Dean and Chief Medical Officer for Clinical Strategic Initiatives.
 His practice focuses on the repair and reconstruction of dislocated knees through a combination of sports medicine and trauma surgical techniques and new preservation/biojoint techniques developed at the University of Missouri.
 In 2016, he was elected president of AO North America.
 He also serves as the Editor-in-Chief of the Journal of Knee Surgery and he speaks internationally on complex knee injuries and treatments.
 Dr. Stannard completed 10 years of active service with the U.S. Army, including service as a paratrooper with the 82nd Airborne Division at Fort Bragg in North Carolina.
 He received an Army Commendation Medal twice, three Meritorious Service Medals, and Airborne wings from four different countries (USA, Germany, Honduras, and South Africa).
 He was a defensive lineman for Brown University in the early 80s.
 He and his wife, Carolyn, have been married for more than 35 years and have seven children.

 Dr. Amy Kapatkin is a Diplomate of the American College of Veterinary Surgeons and she specializes in small animal orthopedic surgery.
 Dr. Kapatkin graduated from the Gregorio Araneta University Foundation in the Philippines in 1981.
 After graduation from veterinary school, she entered private practice in general small animal medicine for four years.
 Dr. Kapatkin then completed a rotating internship and small animal surgical residency at the Animal Medical Center in New York City from 1986 - 1990.
 After her specialty training, she stayed on as a staff member at the Animal Medical Center.
 In 1996, Dr. Kapatkin accepted a faculty position at the University of Pennsylvania.
 In 2004, she came to the University of California - Davis as an Associate Professor with tenure, and during that time, completed a Master’s degree in Clinical Research.
 She is now a Full Professor.
 Her clinical orthopedic research is done in the Veterinary Orthopedic Research Laboratory.
-Dr. Kapatkin is an AO Faculty member, a Past-Chair of the AO VET North America Education Committee, served on the AO VET NA Board, AO VET Education International Board, AO NA Educational Advisory Committee, Faculty Alignment Committee, present Chair of the working group on Opportunity, Diversity and Inclusion Initiative and the President elect of AO NA.
+Dr. Kapatkin is an AO Faculty member, a Past-Chair of the AO VET North America Education Committee, served on the AO VET NA Board, AO VET Education International Board, AO NA Educational Advisory Committee, Faculty Alignment Committee, present Chair of the working group on Opportunity, Diversity and Inclusion Initiative and the President of AO NA.
 Dr. Kapatkin teaches AO VET courses both nationally and internationally.

 Dr. Kushner is a native of Pennsylvania.
 He graduated from Pennsylvania State University and Temple University School of Dentistry.
 Following his completion of his Oral and Maxillofacial Surgery residency at the University of Louisville he did a fellowship at the Oral Surgery Institute in Nashville, TN in TMD under Jeffery Carter D.M.D., M.D.
 After his fellowship he enrolled and graduated from medical school at The University of Alabama.
 He completed his general surgery core year at Brown University/Rhode Island Hospital.

 He came back to Louisville in 1993, becoming the Oral and Maxillofacial Surgery Program Director in 1994.
 He achieved the rank of full professor in 2007.
 He is a Diplomat, Fellow, or member of AAOMS, ADEA, SSOMS, and the American College of Surgeons, holding leadership positions in most of these organizations.
+Dr Kushner is currently Professor and Chairman of Oral and Maxillofacial Surgery at the University of Louisville.

 Dr. Kushner lectures worldwide and is well published on a variety of topics in Oral and Maxillofacial Surgery.
 He is a Trustee of the AO Foundation, an international organization committed to excellence in musculoskeletal surgery.
 Dr. Kushner has become the “go to” surgeon in this area of the country for complex injuries, deformities, and complications.